-Welcome back for the fourth episode of the Financial Advisor Success Podcast!
+Welcome back to the twenty-second episode of the Financial Advisor Success podcast.

 This week’s guest is Jude Boudreaux.
 Jude is the founder of Upperline Financial, a financial planning firm in New Orleans that works primarily with Gen X professionals in their 30s and 40s.